 Day 11: Transfer to international airport for flight home.

-12 nights with two nights at hotel/guesthouse on 1st day of arrival and night of return from jungle, return flights GT/jungle airstrip/GT, 10 nights at camp with nine full days guided fishing, daily laundry, local transfers, all meals, water, soft drinks and six beers a day per angler (any more beers required needs pre-ordering).
+Transfers from CJIA or Ogle and two nights at Kanuku Suites with Continental breakfast (one night on arrival and one night at end of trip), return flights Ogle/airstrip/Ogle, eight nights at camp with seven full days guided fishing, daily laundry, all meals, water, soft drinks and beer at camp.